Charliechen114514/CCIMXDesktop/README_EN.md

 - Added a desktop refresh function for buttons (wait for the next version to update the button driver, press the button to force return to the HOME interface)
 - Developed a **to-do/reminder application** that is deeply integrated with the desktop.
 Supports displaying upcoming reminders in the status bar and important reminders on the lock screen.
 (The plug-in system already supports)
-- Enhanced the automatic reduction of brightness after a long period of no response and the brightness enhancement setting when clicking
 - Plan to add lock screen

 ### 🚀 Plan to write and provide more external basic programs: